History of Leipzig: Nazism and World War II

 During the National Socialist period the mayor was appointed by the Nazi Party.
 Carl Friedrich Goerdeler, however, continued to hold office until 1936; it is known that he was later involved in the 20 July 1944 plot.

+During the 1938 deportations of Jews, the Polish Consulate sheltered 1,300 Polish Jews, preventing their deportation.

+During the German invasion of Poland at the start of World War II, in September 1939, the Gestapo carried out arrests of prominent local Poles, and seized the Polish Consulate and its library.
+In 1941, the American Consulate was also closed by order of the German authorities.